pierre-rouleau/pel/README.rst

   PEL provides commands to toggle from normal mode to fast startup and back.
 - **Extensive Code Validation** of all Emacs Lisp code through byte and native compilation controlled by GNU Make script which also performs **specialized linting**, ERT-based **unit testing**.

-All executed on GitHub CI on all supported Emacs versions (26 to 30) on Linux and macOS environments.
+  - All executed on GitHub CI on several supported Emacs versions on Linux and macOS environments (see `PEL's GitHub workflow build YAML file`_).
-  Builds and test pass only when no error and no warning is detected.
+  - Builds and test pass only when no error and no warning is detected.

 - **Dynamic Feature Selection** allows selection of minor modes or command behaviour like selecting whether search command uses the standard iSearch, or features from `Anzu`_ or `Swiper`_.
 Same for input and auto completion,